RDorville/EP1000/14_InputDevices.md

             + a switch which is closed or opened by a sliding mechanism.
             + when changed, the switch remains in the new state.
         - [Touch Capacitative switch](https://duckduckgo.com/?q=touch+capacitative+switch&t=canonical&iar=images&iax=images&ia=images)
-            + switch works based on body capacitace.
+            + switch works based on body capacitance.
             + when a person touches it, the body increases the capacitance of the switch and triggers the switch &nbsp;
 - Temperature, Humidity